riyanswat/wails_pass_manager/README.md

-# Simple password manager
+# Password manager

-A simple password manager (under development)
+A simple [Wails](https://wails.io/)-based password manager.

 ### Installation

+- Install the dependencies as explained on the [official webpage](https://wails.io/docs/gettingstarted/installation).
+- Clone the repo: `git clone https://github.com/riyanswat/wails_pass_manager.git` and cd into the dir
-Install the dependencies as explained on the [official webpage](https://wails.io/docs/gettingstarted/installation) and then run `wails dev` (or `wails build` if you want to convert the app into an executable).
+- Then run `wails dev` (or `wails build` if you want to convert the app into an executable).